How do I send a letter to the editor?

 Responding to “‘You will know what to do’: Ang Swee Chai’s urgent message”, April 19th 2024

-Editor’s note: Following a conversation with Loo, we’ve added in this new paragraph, as well as an amendment notice at the end of the essay.
+Editor’s note: Following a conversation with Loo, we’ve added in the below paragraph, as well as an amendment notice at the end of the essay.
+Also, contrary to what we assumed in our e-mail newsletter of April 26th 2024, Loo is not a Singapore citizen.
+He actually left here when he was young for the UK, which is where he resides.

 In 2014, she faced accusations of antisemitism, after it emerged that she had forwarded via e-mail a video titled “CNN, Goldman Sachs, and the Zio Matrix” by David Duke, a neo-Nazi and former grand wizard of the Knights of the Ku Klux Klan.
 She responded that she didn’t know who Duke was but was “worried” about there being any truth to the video’s claim that “Jews control the media, politics and banking”.
 When in Singapore, she warned us on multiple occasions about the dangers of antisemitism.
 “I will never say anything antisemitic.
 Antisemitism is racism.
 We are not racist.”